James H. Ledlie: Civil War

-During the Siege of Petersburg, former coal miners in Burnside's corps devised an ingenious plan to lift the stalemate by digging a 511-foot tunnel under the Confederate lines, and filling the end of the tunnel with four tons of gunpowder.
-On July 30, 1864, they detonated the explosives, creating a crater some 135 feet in diameter that remains visible to this day.
+During the Siege of Petersburg, former coal miners in Burnside's corps devised an ingenious plan to lift the stalemate by digging a 511-foot tunnel under the Confederate lines and filling the end of the tunnel with four tons of gunpowder.
+On July 30, 1864, they detonated the explosives, creating a crater some 135 feet in diameter that remains visible today.
 Some 250 to 350 Confederate soldiers were instantly killed in the blast.
 The Union plan was to exploit the explosion by sending well-rehearsed African-American troops of Edward Ferrero's division into the gap and driving for critical objectives deep in the Confederate rear area.
 However, Maj.
 Gen George Meade, the commander of the Army of the Potomac, ordered a column of white troops to make the lead assault on the crater instead of Ferrero's division of African American troops, who were trained specifically for the task.
-The change in battle formation was approved by General Ulysses S. Grant.
-In his later testimony before the Committee on the Conduct of the War, Meade claimed that he changed the order because the white troops were more experienced, not because he lacked faith in the capabilities of the African American troops.
+General Ulysses S. Grant approved the change in battle formation.
+In his later testimony before the Committee on the Conduct of the War, Meade claimed that he changed the order because the white troops were more experienced, not because he lacked faith in the capabilities of the African-American troops.
 Burnside, despondent at the change in plans, resorted to a lottery to select a replacement division.
-Ledlie drew the short straw and disaster resulted.
-His division was the smallest and weakest in the IX Corps, and he did not brief his troops beforehand and they entered the crater out of curiosity instead of moving safely around its rim, as Ferrero's division had been trained to do.
+Ledlie drew the short straw, and disaster resulted.
+His division was the smallest and weakest in the IX Corps, and he did not brief his troops beforehand.
+They entered the crater out of curiosity instead of moving safely around its rim, as Ferrero's division had been trained to do.
 Unable to exit the steep sides of the crater, they were slaughtered by Confederates firing down on them.
 3,798 Union troops were casualties in the ill-fated battle that achieved none of its objectives.
-Most damning for Ledlie's reputation was the fact that he did not lead, or even accompany, his men into battle, and a few weeks earlier, during the attacks on Confederate entrenchments at Cold Harbor, he had run and hidden for cover, an event that the enlisted men did not forget, but which managed to escape Burnside's attention.
+Most damning for Ledlie's reputation was that he did not lead, or even accompany, his men into battle, and a few weeks earlier, during the attacks on Confederate entrenchments at Cold Harbor, he had run and hidden for cover, an event that the enlisted men did not forget, but which managed to escape Burnside's attention.
 During the Battle of the Crater, Ledlie and Ferrero were observed behind the lines in a bunker, drinking liquor.

-Ledlie was criticized by a court of inquiry into his conduct that September, and in December he was effectively dismissed from the service by Maj.
-Gen. Meade, on orders from Gen. Grant.
+Ledlie was criticized by a court of inquiry into his conduct that September.
+On orders from Gen. Grant, Maj.
+Gen. Meade effectively dismissed Ledlie from the service in December.
 He formally resigned his commission on January 23, 1865.